Jan 7, 2019

 Radial distortion: Images with radial distortion usually have symmetric distortion due to the symmetry of a lens.
 There are three types of radial distortion: barrel, in which image magnification decreases with distance from the optical axis; pincushion distortion, in which image magnification increases with distance from the optical axis; and mustache distortion, which is a blend of the two types.
 Chromatic aberration is radial distortion that depends on wavelength.

 Astigmatism: Rays that propagate in two perpendicular planes have different foci.
 Where the horizontal and vertical axes cross, the axes will be in sharp focus at two different distances.
-There are two forms of astigmatism: third-order aberration, which occurs for objects away from the optical access; and when the optical system is not symmetric about the optic axis.
+There are two forms of astigmatism: third-order aberration, which occurs for objects away from the optical axis; and when the optical system is not symmetric about the optic axis.

 Coma: Defined as a variation in magnification over the entrance pupil, coma is seen often in telescope design, resulting in stars or other objects appearing to have a tail.